School of Nursing

 AGNP Clinical Intensive

 This role specialty requires 585 clock hours over three courses and 45 with the capstone project for a total of 630.
 You may complete your practica with a preceptor who is a nurse practitioner or other appropriate clinician and who meets accreditation and state licensure requirements.
 You’ll gain experiential learning about the role of an AGNP from a mentor who is working in this capacity.
-A dedicated advisor on our clinical education team will work with you to secure practica sites.
-(Students should plan on the need to travel and on some occasions, relocate for practica.)
+A dedicated advisor on our clinical services team will work with you to secure practica sites.
+(Students should plan on the need to travel and, on some occasions, relocate for practica.)

-Adult Gerontology Nurse Practitioner Specialization Learning Outcomes
+Adult Gerontology Nurse Practitioner Role Specialty Learning Outcomes

 In addition to the program learning outcomes, graduates of the Adult Gerontology Nurse Practitioner role specialty are expected to achieve the following learning outcomes: